CybercentreCanada/assemblyline-helm-chart/readme.md

 Assemblyline Helm
 =================

-This chart is a WIP.
-It should build a generic assemblyline instance suitable for use directly, or as a component in more complex deployment setups or charts.
+This is the base helm chart for deploying Assemblyline.

+This is still in development, and should be use with caution.